Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 Use services such as SQL Database, Azure Storage, Active Directory, and DocumentDB in your Java applications with native interfaces.
 Import the libraries for the services you want to use from [the complete list](java-sdk-azure-install.md) and check out [Java developer center](https://azure.microsoft.com/develop/java/) to learn more about adding features to your apps with Azure services.

-Here's some example code to write out the contents of all blobs in an Azure storage container:
+For example, to print out the contents of all blobs in an Azure storage container:

 ```java
             // get the container from the blob client